ballerina-guides/integration-tutorials/send-emails-from-a-service/README.md

 The flow is as follows.

-1. Receive a request with a JSON payload similar the following form.
+1. Receive a request with a JSON payload similar to the following form.

 ```json
 {